Skinz3/Snap/Readme.md

 # Grids

-* For each grid, there are events dealing with user inputs
+* For each grid, there are events dealing with user inputs.
+The constructor parameter of Grid handleEvents disables the handling of these events, this increases performance on large grids.

 ```csharp
 public delegate void MouseEvent(T cell);
 public event MouseEvent OnMouseEnter;